gregmoreno/manager-playbook/on-call-process.md

         - technical cause: lack of testing, untested failure, deployment failure
         - component where the incident started
         - re-occurrence or not
-    - The oncall engineer takes the lead, organizing and running postmortem reviews.
+    - The on-call engineer takes the lead, organizing and running postmortem reviews.
     - Update the playbook if necessary (e.g. use of better tools)

 ## Postmortems